 Contacting the local authority about an inspection

 If you've reported repairs to your landlord and they haven't done anything, you could contact the local authority.
-Except in urgent cases, it's best to send a letter giving information about the repair problem and why you think there's a risk to your health and safety.
+Tell them about the repair problem and why you think there's a risk to your health and safety.

 It's usually the Environmental Health department that deals with inspections under the HHSRS.
 If they think that an inspection would be appropriate, they must carry one out.

 The HHSRS applies to all residential accommodation.
 That includes ordinary homes, houses in multiple occupation (HMOs) and common parts of buildings which have one or more flats.